Washington Capstone

 Real-world professional standards.
 Real-world deadlines.
 Real-world stories that need to be told.
 All in our nation’s capital.

 The Washington Capstone allows broadcast and digital journalism graduate students to spend a summer working in the nation’s capital.
-As the culmination of the master’s program, the capstone is an opportunity for students to put their newly-developed knowledge and skills to the test.
+As the culmination of the master’s program, the capstone is an opportunity for students to put their skills to the test.

-Most students cover Capitol Hill and the federal government as reporters for markets as varied as Bakersfield, California; Fayetteville, Arkansas; Augusta, Georgia; and Springfield, Massachusetts.
-As credentialed members of the Washington press corps as student news associates, they develop, research, shoot, report and edit news content that airs on their assigned commercial television stations.
+Most students serve as Washington correspondents covering Capitol Hill and the federal government, customizing political stories for local news audiences in markets in California, Georgia, Massachusetts and others across the country.
+As credentialed members of the Washington press corps, they develop, research, shoot, report and edit news content that airs on their assigned commercial television stations.

-Students interested in producing have the opportunity to work with a variety of organizations.
-In previous years, students have worked with Chinese Global Television Network, Voice of America and NBC4, the network-owned local station in Washington.
-Some students have applied their skills across media platforms, working with streaming services offered by Nexstar Media Group and others.
+Students interested in news producing have the opportunity to work with a variety of organizations.
+Some students have worked with Voice of America and NBC4, the network-owned local station in Washington.
+Students have also applied their skills across media platforms, working with streaming services offered by Nexstar Media Group and others.